MacLeod Shiretown Nursing Home is a 53-bed MacLeod Cares nursing home in Pictou, Nova Scotia offering a mix of Residential and Nursing Care.

 Health & Wellness

-Living at MacLeod Cares means you can rest easy knowing you have the highest level of care on a 24-hour basis from a Registered Nurse.
+Living at MacLeod Cares means you can rest easy knowing you have the highest level of care on a 24-hour basis.
 Other health & wellness services include personal care, physician services, pharmacy consultants, physiotherapy and more.

 Dining & Nutrition